 Toolblox allows to manage full lifecycle of business objects (physical assets, digital content or workflow of documents) across companies, DAOs and different stakeholders using public blockchains.

 - Toolblox application allows companies to quickly and easily create their presence on the blockchain.
-With our visual, no-code workflow builder, users can build a smart-contract and deploy it as a usable application without any coding knowledge.
+With our visual, no-code Contract Maker, users can build a smart-contract and deploy it as a usable application without any coding knowledge.
 Our state-machine based workflow is a great fit for smart-contract visualization.

 - Workflow in Toolblox is a sequence of states with transitions between states.
 Each workflow defines as well an object and object attributes.
 Each transition (from state to state) defines additional automation which can be perfomed during that transition such as: attributes to change, other workflows to call, expressions to evaluate, payments to execute.

-- In addition to building custom smart contracts, Toolblox also generates a dApp out of the box for easy sharing with end users and business partners.
-For more complex user interfaces and customization, we also offer a dApp builder that enables users to design decentralized applications without any code.
+- In addition to building custom smart contracts, Toolblox also generates a DApp out of the box for easy sharing with end users and business partners.
+For more complex user interfaces and customization, we also offer a DApp Maker that enables users to design decentralized applications without any code.

 - Our proposed TIX token acts as a service-locator enabling cross-workflow calls and, ultimately, the creation of on-chain business networks.

 Some examples of workflows that can be built with Toolblox include:

 - A project management system with states for "active," "cancelled," and "waiting for feedback," and transitions for "amend," "pay," "create," "agree," and "update."

 - A document management system with states for "draft," "review," and "approved," and transitions for "edit," "submit for review," and "approve."

 - An offer or proposal system with states for "pending," "accepted," and "rejected," and transitions for "create," "accept," and "reject."